Strategic Objective Highlights

 - Objective Owner

-- Vicki Deal-Williams, MA, CCC-SLP, FASAE, CAE, Chief Staff Officer for Multicultural Affairs (
+- Vicki Deal-Williams, MA, CCC-SLP, FASAE, CAE, Chief Staff Officer for Multicultural Affairs (email@example.com)

 - ASHA members competently address cultural/linguistic influences on service delivery outcomes

-- Revising and revamping existing OMA resources and tools; continuing development of Practice Portal pages with information addressing culture and language as relevant.
+- Revising and revamping existing OMA resources and tools; addressing culture and language in all ASHA Practice Portal pages where relevant

-- Providing an online tool for language training and practice for individuals looking to improve their ability to speak a second language; the tool also provides training and practice for English language learners looking to improve their English proficiency.
+- Offering an online pilot language training program to provide opportunities for practice for members looking to improve their ability to speak a second language, including English language learners pursuing training and practice for improving

-- Promoting cultural competence through activities planned to celebrate and commemorate the 50th anniversary of the Office of Multicultural Affairs.
+- Promoting cultural competence through activities that celebrate and commemorate the 50th anniversary of the Office of Multicultural Affairs